Visit our EdVisorly AI pilot project page for details on our upcoming project.

 Sub-Committees

-The ACHIEVE Conference Sub-Committee is formed ad hoc to plan and facilitate the annual ACHIEVE Transfer Student Success Conference.
+The ACHIEVE Conference Planning Committee is formed ad hoc to plan and facilitate the annual ACHIEVE Transfer Student Success Conference.

 The conference itself focuses on three things: (1) promoting transfer student success, (2) fostering collaboration between community colleges and universities to increase college completion rates in Alabama, and (3) discovering new ways to achieve seamless transfer.